Strength By Fitness

 The carbon footprint of beef is significantly higher than that of peas.

-Producing one kilogram of beef emits 60 kilograms of greenhouse gasses (CO2-equivalents), while peas emit just one kilogram per kilogram produced.
+Producing one kilogram of beef emits 60 kilograms of greenhouse gases (CO2-equivalents), while peas emit just one kilogram per kilogram produced.

 To conclude.

-I am not sure how this study can conclude that oat milk improve nutritional intake in a somewhat similar way to soy milk.
+I am not sure how this study can conclude that oat milk improves nutritional intake in a somewhat similar way to soy milk.

 But that’s the only way I can see anyone concluding that oat or almond milk is a comparable nutritional choice to soy milk.
-It is true that almond milk is not that far behind soy milk, but from protein to iron, magnesium, potassium and phosphorus, soy milk is the better choice.
+It is true that almond milk is not massively behind soy milk, but from protein to iron, magnesium, potassium, and phosphorus, soy milk is the better choice.

 Still, tho, my remark put aside, the sum of it all remains the same as countless other up-to-date scientific studies and assessments.